 My work in performance, curation, literary essay writing and manuscript writing can of course be viewed otherwise too.
 Here I have tried to make sense out this side of my lifework by listing projects, events and results of these experimental practices.

 I have worked on stage with dancer Tanja Illukka in Ismo-Pekka Heikinheimo’s choreography Writing Dancing, already 10 times.
 We performed in Helsinki Nov 11/13/14/16/20/21, 2015, in LÃ©SPACE, we visited Turku Barker Theatre Dec 9 2015, and Sept 20 2016 we performed at the Leipzig dance festival and Sept 22 at the Dresden Dance Festival (Germany).
 Fall 2017 we performed at Jyväskylä’s Tanssin Aika festival.
-In this experimental act, I am writing (fast) on stage and Tanja is dancing, we are communicating with each other.
+In this experimental act, I am writing (fast) on stage and Tanja is dancing, and we are communicating with each other.
 The history of the piece and my part of it is that I used to do writing performances where my text came on the wall, and Ismo-Pekka Heikinheimo happened to see one.
-He thoughts that this scholartist act could become a part of a wider performance, and contacted me later to work with him and Tanja Illukka.
+He thought that this could become a part of a wider performance, and contacted me later to work with him and Illukka.
 As an experienced choreographer he was able to work out a fun whole from our interaction.

 Spring 2015 I was a ‘mentor’, or a ‘reflective satellite’ (as the program said it) in Andrius Katinas‘, Vera Nevanlinna‘s and Salla Salin‘s Paper Piece at Zodiak (Dance Theatre).
-The performance was great and the experiment – a scholar giving ideas during the project – was fun, but I am not sure how much I found a place for dialogue in the end.
+The performance was great and the experiment – a scholar feeding ideas during the project – was fun, but I am not sure how much I found a place for dialogue in the end.
 Anyway, it was interesting to follow the process and to test what could happen.
 To promote dialogue I wrote letters to the working group.

 Gallery KLEIN was my gallery experiment, which started at mine and Pia Euro’s gallery course in the Visual Culture MA program at Aalto University.
 This suitcase gallery which traveled with me wherever I gave speeches and lectures, was as real as possible with openings, artist statements and webpages.
 Most exhibitions are seen by approximately 100 viewers but the interesting thing with KLEIN was that people spent more time watching the art works.
 I remember from my old days as a ‘real gallerist’ that most visitors to ‘real’ galleries just walk in, turn their head and write their name in the guestbook, and then they go out, heading for the next one.
 Among many others, KLEIN exhibited Jean-Francois Paquay (Belgium), Elham Rahmati (Iran/Italy), Anna Korotkova (Russia/Finland), Sinem Kayacan (Turkey/Finland) and Melinda Abercrombie (US).
 With Taina Rajanti we finished the gallery with a performance act: we left it in Berlin, in the park close to the angel, together with a message (please adopt this gallery if you feel like it).
 I was lucky to be able to announce the existence of the gallery in Art Pulse, and the exhitions traveled to e.g. Riga, Saldus, Bratislava and Warsaw.
 KLEIN was also one of the official exhibition spaces showing the winners of the Nordic dance film competition 60secondsdance in 2015.